 Myth: Moving on with your life means forgetting about your loss.

 Fact: Moving on means you’ve accepted the loss – but that’s not the same as forgetting.
 You can move on with your life and keep the memory of someone or something you lost as an important part of you.
 In fact, as we move through life, these memories can become more and more integral to defining the people we are.

 Strategies for coping with grief and loss:

 - Take some time out to grieve.
 This can mean taking time off from work, study, and other commitments to allow yourself time to mourn.
 Or you may like to return to your usual routine as a way of coping.
 There is no right or wrong way.
-You may choose to have set times in the day specifically to grieve and honour what you have lost, everyone grieves differently.

 - Seek support from your friends and family.
 Talk to them about how you are feeling and how they can best support you.